-Net premiums for U.S. Traditional reinsurance totaled \$669.4 million for the first quarter of 2007 compared to \$611.8 million for the first quarter of 2006.
-The 9.4% increase in year to date net premiums was driven primarily by the growth of total U.S. business in force, which totaled \$1.2 trillion as of March 31, 2007, a 6.2% increase over the amount in force as of March 31, 2006.
+Net premiums for U.S. Traditional reinsurance totaled \$690.4 million and \$2,078.6 million for the third quarter and first nine months of 2007.
+Comparable prior-year numbers were \$646.5 million and \$1,920.7 million, respectively.
+The 8.2% increase in year to date net premiums was driven primarily by the growth of total U.S. business in force, which totaled just over \$1.2 trillion of face amount as of September 30, 2007.
+This represents a 5.9% increase over the amount in force on September 30, 2006.

 Investment income and investment related gains and losses are allocated to the various operating segments based on average assets and related capital levels deemed appropriate to support the segment business volumes.
 Investment performance varies with the composition of investments and the relative allocation of capital to the operating segments.
-During the first quarter of 2007, investment income in the segment totaled \$84.9 million, a 19.5% increase over same prior-year period.
-This increase can be primarily attributed to growth in the invested asset base and an increase in investment income on policy loans.
+During the third quarter of 2007, investment income in the sub-segment totaled \$89.2 million, a 16.0% increase over the same period in the prior year.
+Year to date 2007, investment income grew 17.4% over the first nine months of 2006.
+This increase can be primarily attributed to growth in the invested asset base.
+Higher investment related losses both quarter over quarter and year over year are generally the result of the Company selling securities at lower book yields and reinvesting in higher book yielding securities.
+This strategy results in investment losses at the time of sale, but should generate higher future investment income.

-Mortality experience for the first quarter of 2007 was favorable.
-Claims and other policy benefits, as a percentage of net premiums (loss ratios) were 81.1% for the first quarter compared to 83.1% in the first quarter of 2006.
+Mortality experience for the third quarter and the first nine months of 2007, while unfavorable compared to the same prior-year periods, was within management expectations.
+The negative variance is mainly the result of the very favorable mortality experience seen in 2006 coupled with this sub-segment's mix of yearly renewable term versus coinsurance business, which could cause the loss ratio to fluctuate from period to period.
+Claims and other policy benefits as a percentage of net premiums (loss ratios) were 83.0% for the third quarter and 82.3% for the first nine months of 2007.
+The loss ratios for the same prior-year periods were 79.5% and 81.6%, respectively.
 Death claims are reasonably predictable over a period of many years, but are less predictable over shorter periods and are subject to significant fluctuation.

 Interest credited relates to amounts credited on cash value products, which have a significant mortality component.
-The amount of interest credited fluctuates with changes in deposit levels, cash surrender values and investment performance.
+The amount of interest credited fluctuates in step with changes in deposit levels, cash surrender values and investment performance.
 Income before income taxes is affected by the spread between the investment income and the interest credited on the underlying products.
-Interest credited expense for the first quarter of 2007 totaled \$14.3 million compared to \$11.5 million for the same period in 2006.
-The increase is primarily the result of one treaty in which the credited loan rate increased from 4.6% in 2006 to 5.6% in 2007 while the loan balance grew by 4.3%.
-A corresponding increase in investment income offset this increased expense.
+Interest credited expense for the third quarter and first nine months of 2007 totaled \$14.8 million and \$43.7 million, respectively, compared to \$12.3 million and \$35.6 million for the same periods in 2006.
+The increase is primarily the result of one treaty in which the credited loan rate increased from 4.6% in 2006 to 5.6% in 2007 based on an increase in the related market index.
+A corresponding increase in investment income offset this additional expense.